ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-styles.md

 ```

 ### Presentational styles
 Presentational styles do not relate to any special meaning of the content.
 They directly control the visual aspect of an image.
 The default available presentational styles determine the image alignment behavior.
-Check the list of the available semantical styles in the [table](#styles-table) below.
+Check the list of the available semantical styles in the [tble](#ready-to-use-styles) below.

 <info-box hint>
 	Presentational image styles should be combined with the optional {@link features/images-resizing image resizing feature} as these features were designed to be used together.
 The image width is then controlled by the image resize feature, while the alignment is controlled by the image style feature.